Garret Barry (soldier): General of the Munster Army

 In October 1641 Phelim O'Neill launched the Irish Rebellion from the northern province of Ulster.
 When Barry visited Ireland in 1640 to recruit for the Spanish Army, his endeavour was interrupted by the arrival of the rebellion in Southern Ireland.
 Barry sided with his fellow Catholics.

 In January 1642 Barry and Maurice Roche, 8th Viscount Fermoy besieged Richard Boyle, 1st Earl of Cork in Youghal.
 On 2 March 1642 Donough MacCarty, the 2nd Viscount Muskerry joined the rebellion To resolve the rivalry between Muskerry and Fermoy, Barry was chosen as General of the insurgents' Munster army.

-In March 1642 Barry, Muskerry besieged William St Leger, the President of Munster, in Cork but weas driven off by Murrough O'Brien, 6th Baron Inchiquin, on 13 April.
+In March 1642 Barry, Muskerry besieged William St Leger, the President of Munster, in Cork but were driven off by Murrough O'Brien, 6th Baron Inchiquin, on 13 April.

 Barry then besieged King John's Castle in Limerick for the insurgents and took it through skillful use of the siege techniques he had learnt in Flanders—in particular undermining of the castle's walls (see Siege of Limerick 1642).
 The castle surrendered in June 1642.
-He then used the artilry captured at King John's Castle to capture other castles in County Limerick.
+He then used the artillery captured at King John's Castle to capture other castles in County Limerick.
 He then tried to invade County Cork again but was driven off in disorder at the Battle of Liscarroll on 3 September 1642 by Inchiquin with a numerically much inferior force.

 When the insurgents organised themselves as the Irish Catholic Confederates in October 1642, Barry was confirmed as commander of the Munster army by the general assembly.

 In 1643 Barry prepared to besiege the town of Cappoquin in County Waterford, held by Inchiquin.
 When Ormond came south from Dublin and besieged New Ross in March 1643, Barry tried to relieve it with the Munster army, but Thomas Preston with the Leinster army got there first.
 Preston relieved the town but was beaten by Ormond at the Battle of New Ross on 18 March 1643.
 The war in southern Ireland was stopped by the Cessation signed on 15 September 1643.

 Barry seems to have kept the position until his death in early March 1646 at Limerick but took little further part in the war.